vadimsad/petflix/README.md

 ### Further plans:

-1. Fix a problem with a large number of parallel requests (429 status code)
+1. ✅Fix a problem with a large number of parallel requests (429 status code)
 2. Make a page with movie premieres by month
 3. Make sure that when you click on a genre or rating of a movie, it shows films of the same genre or rating
 4. Optimize performance and error handling.